-After you capture contacts in your email list, your job has just begun.
-You still have to inform and educate them about your product / service and persuade them to buy it; you have to nurture the leads.
+When you capture contacts in your email list, your job has just begun.
+You still have to inform and educate them about your product / service and persuade them to buy it; you have to nurture your leads.

-Before a visitor becomes the subscriber, the “inform” and “educate” phases of lead capture process operate to convert a fresh lead into a qualified lead.
+Before a website visitor becomes a subscriber, the “inform” and “educate” phases of lead capture process operate to convert a fresh lead into a qualified lead.
 They are conducted through email campaigns designed to educate and persuade the leads.
-They are called the Lead Nurturing emails.
-These emails simply do the job of finding qualified leads from your entire email list.
+These are called Lead Nurturing campaigns.
+These emails simply do the job of finding qualified leads from your email list.

-So, let’s list down a few common yet highly-effective types of lead nurturing campaigns.
+In this chapter, we'll detail the most effective types of lead nurturing campaigns.
 They are also called "drip" campaigns because the information in these emails is set out piece-by-piece over a period of time.
-All the below-mentioned drip campaigns comprise of more than a couple emails
+All the drip campaigns mentioned here comprise of more than a couple of emails.

 The very first rule of online marketing is “give before you take”.
 You follow this rule by offering downloadable freebies to lure in new subscribers.
 This campaign is just a continuation to the same.
-Also, you shouldn’t be treating your new subscribers like your seasoned clients who have already bought several times from you.
-Therefore, you must dedicate a full series of welcome emails, not just a single email.
+Also, you shouldn’t be treating your new subscribers like your existing buyers.
+You must give them a full series of welcome emails, not just a single email.

 The kind of messaging here will be light.
-So, the content of these emails will be educational content that introduces your product and provides some additional information.
+So, the content of these lead nurturing emails will be educational.

 The Welcome email series starts by confirming the subscriber’s opt-in.
-Once confirmed, a second mail contains information to reiterate:
+Once confirmed, a second email contains information to reiterate:

 After this email, you will send a series of well-timed emails; these are your main drip campaign emails.
 These emails will show them information “they absolutely must know” about your brand.
 The length of drip campaigns is your choice; you can divide them the way you want.
-The only thing is it should be well-spaced.
-The frequency should not be so high that they get overwhelmed or so low that they forget about your brand.
+The only thing is that the frequency should not be too high or too low.

-Because welcome campaigns are repetitive, you can easily automate them.
+Because welcome campaigns are repetitive, you can easily automate them using a CRM software.

-Once the subscriber knows who you are, you have to ensure that he doesn’t forget the same.
+Once the subscriber knows who you are, you have to ensure that they don’t forget the same.

 The duration of this drip is longer than the welcome campaign.
 The content is less informative.
 It must be more intense than the welcome campaign yet it must not try to engage in active selling.

 Use this phase to communicate the value of your product/service to the customer.
-This campaign does allow a fair bit of freedom in terms of choosing what you will share in the mails.
+This campaign does allow a fair bit of freedom in terms of choosing what you will share in the emails.

-Standard artifacts that are shared in this campaign are:
+Standard information assets that are shared in this campaign are:

 Just like the welcome campaign, the top of the mind campaign can also be automated.

-This series is meant for leads who are already interested.
+This series is meant for leads who are already interested in your brand.
 They have consumed your emails in the welcome and post-welcome series.
 They may have also expressed interest in your product by engaging with the previous emails.
 You must offer them more focused, in-depth content through this email series.

-The focus of emails in these series is answering the “HOW” question more often.
-You will now be talking to decision makers in the client’s company.
-You simply can’t attract them without showing them the exact technical aspects of your product / service.
+The focus of the emails in this series is answering the “HOW” question more often.
+You will now be talking to decision makers.
+You can’t attract them without showing them the exact technical aspects of your product / service.

-So, you start by focusing on the key problem areas of your prospect.
+You can start by focusing on the key problem areas of your prospect.
 This is followed by features and benefits that help your customers solve these problems.
-Typical artifacts that help move leads further into the marketing funnel include:
+Typical content that help move leads further into the marketing funnel include:

-Case studies are a very important artifact at this stage.
+Case studies are very important at this stage.
 You must include the “before” and “after” states of a customer with their testimonial or case study.

 It will be repetitive, and you may consult some pre-made templates for this purpose.
 You can also look at examples of how other brands (non-competitors and the competing brands) have done it.
 However, 100% automation of this series may not be possible as these are customized emails.

-This is done through a deep dive into your prospect’s world.
-Show them where there could be potential faults.
+Sometimes, you need to educate your potential customers about why they need your products or services.
+This is done by taking a deep dive into their world.
+Show them some ways in which they can improve their life or business using your products or services.
 Do their SWOT (Strength, Weakness, Opportunities, and Threats) analysis for them, if need be.

 This type of drip series is particularly suitable for re-engagement campaigns.

-This campaign targets leads that are not converted by the “Top of the Mind” or “Product Deep Dive” campaigns.
+This email campaign targets leads that are not converted by the “Top of the Mind” or “Product Deep Dive” campaigns.
 The idea here is simple: we gave our best content in the first few campaigns.
-The prospect is still not convinced because he may be considering a competitor’s product.
-So, we flip the campaign and include the disadvantages of not using your products.
+The prospect is still not convinced because they may be considering a competitor’s product.
+So, we flip the campaign and include the disadvantages of not using our products.

-When composing emails, in both cases, the focus should be what separates your products and/or offerings from other competitors.
-You would have already talked about the benefits and operating details of your products in your previous campaigns.
+When composing these emails, the focus should be what separates your products and/or offerings from competion.
+You would have already talked about the benefits and operating details of your products in your previous lead nurturing campaigns.
 Use this campaign to clearly point out differentiators of the plans you offer.

 Often when leads are in the closing stages of the purchase, they need a reassurance that they are working with the right people.